dogweather/forkful/content/en/c/strings/converting-a-string-to-lower-case.md

   \ letters in a given string to their corresponding lowercase equivalents.\u2026"
 lastmod: '2024-03-13T22:45:00.500084-06:00'
 model: gpt-4-0125-preview
-summary: "Converting a string to lowercase in C involves transforming all uppercase\
-  \ letters in a given string to their corresponding lowercase equivalents.\u2026"
+summary: Converting a string to lowercase in C involves transforming all uppercase letters in a given string to their corresponding lowercase equivalents.
 title: Converting a string to lower case
 weight: 4
 ---